Iowa Farm Bureau Cookout Contest rules

 • Youth

-1. Showmanship will be limited to 12 participants who will be selected via a lottery system.
-Showmanship includes a high-quality presentation of the food including a side dish, place-setting, fun props and contestant enthusiasm and knowledge.
+• Showmanship: This category will be limited to 12 participants (2 from each category), who will be selected via a lottery system.
+Showmanship is a separate category from the meat entry and is scored on presentation, side dish(es), place-setting and contestant enthusiasm and cooking knowledge.

 Event timeline: